p/buildploy/README.md

 - ``work_prefix`` - Path to a local directory that is used for building deployable trees.
 - ``build_cmd`` - Command used to perform the build.

+JSON configuration files use the same schema but serialized in JSON.
+Buildploy detects configuration file type via its extension: .yaml and .yml files are considered YAML files, .json files are considered JSON files.
+The default for other extensions is currently YAML, although an automatic detection facility may be added in the future.

+JSON is part of Python standard library as of 2.6, and when using it buildploy has no dependencies.
+Using YAML requires installing PyYAML.

 Then, execute ``buildploy path/to/config.yaml``.